RotherOSS/doc-otobo-installation/content/installation-docker.rst

     root> docker-compose up -d

-To verify that the five, or six, services are actually running type:
+To verify that the six, or five in the case of HTTP only, services are actually running type:

 .. code-block:: bash